 You’ll see some riders who’ve added clip-on tri-bars, which allow them to get even more aerodynamic.
 Tri bars differ in cost, with the more expensive ones offering greater adjustability, lower armrest cups and better aerodynamics.
 Another modification you may wish to consider later is to fit lighter tyres than those that come with many entry-level bikes.

 How do I start?

 The easiest way to start time trailing is to enter one of the Wheelers 10 mile events.
-We hold these are every Wednesday between April and August on a course that starts near the Rising Sun pub on the Congleton Road, turns just outside Congleton and finishes on Marton Lane.
+We hold these are every Wednesday between April and August on a course that starts in Lower Withington.
+Sign-on from 18:30 in Lower Withington Methodist Church car park.
 You don’t need a racing licence as a Club member.
 If you’re under 18, you must bring a consent form signed by a parent or guardian.

 There are awards at the end of the season based on your performance in your best seven events in the series divided into scratch (ie actual time) and handicap sections.
 In the latter, riders are given a notional allowance (the handicap) which is subtracted from their actual time to get their handicap time.
 So if you have a handicap of 5 minutes ad you record 30 minutes for the 10 miles, then your handicap time is 25 minutes (30 minutes less 5 minutes).

 There are also two inter club 25 mile time trials in June, organized jointly by the Wheelers and Congleton Cycling Club.
 There is also a Club Hill Climb championship, held in August, decided by your position on the two climbs of Pyms Chair and the Cat and Fiddle.

 The Club sets standard times for the different time trial distances and, if you beat those times then you are awarded a certificate at the Annual Club Dinner.
 Details of the standards are set out in the Club Handbook.